Frequently Asked Questions (FAQs)

 During the international phase of the tour, bands conduct public concerts, media interviews, television and radio performances and interviews, workshops, lecture-demonstrations, jam sessions with local musicians and social media outreach.

 What sort of travel and performing conditions should we expect?

 Applicants must be willing and able to undertake a demanding travel schedule and sometimes challenging performance conditions.
-Certain countries or entire touring regions may present challenging climates, infrastructure and other conditions not normally found when touring in the United States.
+Certain countries or entire touring regions may present challenging climates, infrastructure, sound systems and other conditions not normally found when touring in the United States.
 Ensembles are given full and partial rest days during the tour.
-On program days, there is normally more than one event per day: performance, workshop, media interviews, etc.
+On program days, there is normally more than one event per day: performances, workshops, media interviews, etc.

 Does anyone accompany the musicians on the tours?

-All flights are booked according to the Fly America Act where applicable in economy class.
-Embassies will book musicians in quality hotels that meet State Department security and per diem standards.
+All flights are booked according to the Fly America Act, where applicable, in economy class.
+Embassies book musicians in quality hotels that meet State Department security and per diem standards.

 Finances and Insurance